Touhidujjaman-Emon/State-Events-and-Forms-interactive-components/README.md

   if (step > 1) setStep(step - 1);
 }

-// If we need to update the state based on the current step
+// If we need to update the state based on the current state

 function handlePrevious() {
   if (step > 1) {